 Each year, an estimated 185,000 people undergo limb amputation due to injury or disease.
 Each person faces a period of physical challenges while also dealing with a wide range of emotional, psychological and social issues.
 Baylor Scott & White Institute for Rehabilitation is here to help.

-The Baylor Scott & White Institute for Rehabilitation Difference
+The Baylor Scott & White Institute for Rehabilitation difference

 From post-surgical care and prosthetic training to community reintegration and long-term follow up, Baylor Scott & White Institute for Rehabilitation provides amputees with the individualized care that advances physical recovery and helps overcome the many emotional, psychological and social challenges that surface.

-Studies* show individuals treated at an inpatient rehabilitation hospital – like Baylor Scott & White Institute for Rehabilitation – have greater improvement, fewer complications and return home sooner than those treated at nursing facilities.
+Studies1 show individuals treated at an inpatient rehabilitation hospital – like Baylor Scott & White Institute for Rehabilitation – have greater improvement, fewer complications and return home sooner than those treated at nursing facilities.
 Here you’ll benefit from a comprehensive, coordinated program of medical, nursing and therapy care, innovative prosthetic technologies and support to make the most of life ahead.

 Baylor Scott & White Institute for Rehabilitation’s experienced team of amputee rehabilitation specialists address the range of medical, physical, psychological and emotional issues its patients’ face.